 Industrivärden’s internal rules and guidelines prescribe that approved counterparties have high credit ratings, which is why counterparty risk is considered to be low.

 Operational risk is the risk of incurring a loss due to defects in internal routines and systems.
 Industrivärden’s risk management rests on a foundation of internally adopted guidelines and rules, and of policies adopted by the Board of Directors.

 Against the background of the share price risk described above, the most important control process in Industrivärden’s business consists of the continuous monitoring of value exposure in the equities portfolio.
 Industrivärden’s internal control is therefore primarily focused on ensuring the reliability of valuations of outstanding equity and derivative positions and of the reporting of purchases and sales of shares and other securities.

 According to the Swedish Companies Act, the Board is responsible for internal control.
 The instructions regulating the division of duties between the Board and the CEO lay out investment rules for equities and derivative instruments as well as a finance policy.
 Decision-making channels, authority and responsibility are defined by a set of investment rules and by a risk policy.

 Industrivärden has a specially appointed investment committee consisting of members of the Executive Management and representatives from the investment and analysis organization.
 The Investment Committee makes decisions on investment matters on a regular basis within the framework of the CEO’s mandate and continuously monitors decisions made and whether they have been executed correctly.
 Minutes are recorded of Investment Committee meetings.

-Control activities pertaining to the equities portfolio include, among other things, approval of all business transactions, follow-up to ensure that equity transactions are in accordance with decisions made, and checks to make sure that the value of purchases and sales of shares and of underlying shares in derivative transactions is within the scope of established exposure limits.
+Control activities pertaining to the equities portfolio include, among other things, approval of all business transactions, follow-up to ensure that equity transactions are in accordance with decisions made, and checks to make sure that the value of purchases and sales of stocks and of underlying stocks in derivative transactions is within the scope of established exposure limits.